fortrabbit/help/docs/ssh-keys.md

 And hopefully explain the main concepts behind ssh-keys in simple terms.

 ## About SSH key authentication

 Public-key authentication is more secure than plain old passwords.
 The main concept is that instead of a short password, one uses a key file which is virtually impossible to guess.
 You give us the public part of your key and when logging in it will be used, together with the private key and username, to verify your identity.

+It's more secure than password authentication and also more convenient, once set it up.
+SSH key authentication is very common and is used by service providers including BitBucket, GitHub, AWS, Google, Microsoft and virtually everyone else.

 The public part of the key, ending in `.pub` is safe to give out, while the private part should not be shared.